 - Increased capacity utilization The Company's focus is to generate revenue growth by improving capacity utilization at its existing medical clinics.
 To achieve this objective, the Company intends to continue adding complementary services and healthcare provider hours, with a focus on improving patient throughput.
-For the year ended December 31, 2024, capacity utilization was 75% compared to 68% in the comparative year. - Expanding the network The Company intends to build out a pan-Canadian network through acquisitions and new clinic startups.
+For the three months ended March 31, 2025 capacity utilization was 75% compared to 72% for the three months ended March 31, 2024. - Expanding the network The Company intends to build out a pan-Canadian network through acquisitions and new clinic startups.
 The market for medical clinics is highly fragmented in Canada and the Company acquired HealthPointe in Edmonton in February 2021 as the first step in its expansion into Western Canada.
-On September 22, 2021, the Company entered into a partnership with Central Alberta Orthopedics Inc. ("CAO") to open an interdisciplinary pain institute in Red Deer, Alberta.
-The clinic opened to patients in July 2022 and ownership of the newly formed corporation is split 50/50 between HealthPointe and CAO.
-In January 2024, the Company acquired the assets of SIBI Medical Inc., operating as the London Spine Centre in London, Ontario in furtherance of its continued effort to expand its presence and its roster of specialists in the region. - Expanding into adjacent markets Orthopedics and other specialties have patients with high overlap to the Company's core chronic pain business, and the Company is actively evaluating new opportunities in these areas.
+In September 2021, the Company entered into a partnership with Central Alberta Orthopedics Inc. ("CAO")

+and together opened an interdisciplinary pain institute in Red Deer, Alberta in July 2022.
+In January 2024, the Company acquired the assets of SIBI Medical Inc., operating as the London Spine Centre in London, Ontario in furtherance of its continued effort to expand its presence and its roster of specialists in the region.

+Expanding into adjacent markets - Orthopedics and other specialties have patients with high overlap to the Company's core chronic pain business, and the Company is actively evaluating new opportunities in these areas.
 The Company's facilities may also be utilized, with modest investment, to provide other services such as out-of-hospital surgery.